-This article steps through a few of the popular cloud software solutions for Systematic reviews.
-All three of these products provide a cloud solution – no installation or software management on your machine – and all three have some notable pros and cons.
+This article steps through a few of the popular cloud software solutions for screening abstracts.
+All three of these products are cloud solutions – no installation or software management on your computer – and all three have some notable pros and cons.

 $211 per review, if you buy 3x reviews.

 Data extraction (for Cochrane)

 |Notable Pros / Cons|| Reasonable, per project price|

 | Fully featured solution (for medical reviews)|

 Rigid format, limited configurability

 Risky data policy: they keep + can reuse your screening data